 - Do NOT get on your knees to scrub floors.
 Use a mop and long-handled brushes. - Plan ahead!
-Gather all cooking supplies at one time.
-Sit to prepare any meal. - Place frequently-used cooking supplies and utensils where they can be reached without much bending or stretching. - To provide better working height, use a high stool or put cushions on a chair when preparing meals.
+Gather all your cooking supplies at one time and sit to prepare your meals. - Place frequently-used cooking supplies and utensils where they can be reached without much bending or stretching. - To provide better working height, use a high stool or put additional cushions on a chair when preparing your meals.